mayasharma2110/Keep-Riding/README.md

-* Checked the form makes a user enter all text fields (name, email, phone number), tick one of the radio box options, select an experience/ability level and also enter some text in the enquiry textarea.
+* Checked the form makes a user enter all text fields (name, email, phone number), tick one of the radio box options, select an experience/ability level and enter some text in the enquiry textarea.

-* Checked the form only takes a email with a @ in the field.
+* Checked the form only takes an email with a @ in the field.

 * Checked the form is responsive to different size devices.
   * The label, input and textarea widths change based on the device the website is viewed on.